 Early Modern Spain

-August 2016 - As the great-grandson of Isabella, who had sent Columbus to America, Philip II ruled Spain in the mid-1500s AD.
+February 2017 - As the great-grandson of Isabella, who had sent Columbus to America, Philip II ruled Spain in the mid-1500s AD.
 Philip also controlled huge Spanish territories in South and Central America, Mexico, Arizona, New Mexico, California, Nevada, Utah, Colorado and Texas.
 Philip also ruled the Netherlands and Flanders (now part of Belgium), north of France.
 As if that wasn't enough, Philip's cousin ruled Austria, Hungary, and a lot of Italy as the Holy Roman Emperor.
 Philip's empire was the most powerful empire in the world.
 Spanish ships carried European salt, steel, glass beads, and paper to West Africa, where they sold those things and bought enslaved people and gold.
 Then they sold those slaves in Brazil and picked up silver, sugar, coffee, and pearls.
 They brought the silver to China and sold it for porcelain and silk, or in India for cotton cloth and pepper, and sold the porcelain and silk, cotton, pepper, coffee, sugar and pearls back in Europe.
-The Spanish got richer and richer.
+The Spanish got richer and richer, as the Arabian Peninsula, Central Asia, and India became poorer.

 But Philip II spent a lot of time worrying about how to keep his empire powerful.
 The Ottoman Empire had been growing very quickly, and people thought Suleiman might conquer all of Europe, as the Romans once had.
 Philip's cousin had to pay tribute to Suleiman to keep the Ottoman army from invading Austria.
 But in 1566, Suleiman died, and then in 1571, Spain and Venice destroyed the Ottoman navy at the Battle of Lepanto.
 Philip's navy could afford a lot more guns than the Ottomans.
 After that Spain was safe from the Ottomans.